REPORT FOR THE PERIOD FROM 1 JANUARY 2017 TO 31 DECEMBER 2017

 The Board has established the NC, which makes recommendations to the Board on all appointments to the Board and Board Committees.
 The NC seeks to ensure that the composition of the Board provides an appropriate balance and diversity of skills, experience, gender and knowledge of the industry and that the Directors, as a group, have the necessary core competencies relevant to the Group's business.

-- it makes recommendations to the Board on the succession plans for Directors and the appointment of and succession plan for the P&GCEO;
+- reviewing and making recommendations to the Board on the size and composition of the Board, the succession plans for Directors, and the structure and membership of the Board Committees;

-- it reviews and recommends the development of a process for the evaluation of the performance of the Board, Board Committees and Directors;
+- reviewing and recommending the process for the evaluation of the performance of the Board, Board Committees and Directors;

-- it reviews and recommends the training and professional development programmes for the Board;
+- identifiying and developing training and professional development programmes for the Board;

-- it considers annually and, as and when circumstances require, if a Director is independent and provides its views to the Board for consideration; and
+- considering annually and, as and when circumstances require, if a Director is independent and providing its views to the Board for consideration; and

 The NC carries out a proactive review of the Board composition at least annually as well as on each occasion that an existing non-executive Director gives notice of his or her intention to retire or resign.
-This is to assess the collective skills of non-executive Directors represented on the Board to determine whether the Board, as a whole, has the skills required to achieve the Group's strategic and operational objectives.
-The outcome of that assessment will be reported to the Board.
+The review includes assessing the collective skills of non-executive Directors represented on the Board to determine whether the Board, as a whole, has the skills required to achieve the Group's strategic and operational objectives.
+The outcome of that assessment is reported to the Board.
 In carrying out this review, the NC takes into account the need for the Board composition to reflect balance in matters such as skills representation, tenure, experience, age spread and diversity (including gender diversity).
 The NC also identifies suitable candidates for appointment to the Board.
 External consultants may be retained from time to time to access a wide base of potential non-executive Directors.
-Those considered will be assessed against a range of criteria including background, experience, professional skills and personal qualities including integrity and reputation as well as expected contributions to the highest standards of corporate governance.
+Those considered will be assessed against a range of criteria including background, experience, professional skills and personal qualities including integrity, reputation as well as expected contributions to the highest standards of corporate governance.
 The NC and the Board will also consider whether a candidate's skills and experience will complement the existing Board, and whether the candidate has sufficient time available to commit to his or her responsibilities as a Director.

 In the year under review, no alternate Directors were appointed.
 In keeping with the principle that a Director must be able to commit time to the affairs of the Company, the NC has adopted the principle that it will generally not approve the appointment of alternate Directors.